ProtonProtocol/ProtonWeb/packages/proton-react-native-sdk/README.md

 }
 ```

-Not that login will throw an exception when the user does not authorize the login.
+Note that login will throw an exception if the user does not authorize the login.

 ### Transaction

-To initiatize a transaction, use the `transact` methos of the session:
+To initiatize a transaction, use the `transact` method of the session object:

 ```javascript
 sendTransaction = async (actions: Action) => {